 Tracking Flipbook visitors using custom scripting, and JS API events

-The iPaper JavaScript API includes several events that can be picked up and subsequently passed to most external tracking technologies.
+The iPaper JavaScript API includes many events that can be picked up and subsequently passed to most external tracking technologies.
 These events include user actions such as paging and pageViews, click interactions, checkouts etc. All these JavaScript events can, via code, be forwarded to most user tracking systems.

 Getting visitor insights using iPaper statistics